FjellOverflow/nordlys/content/posts/syntax-highlighting.md

 sudo apt update
 ```

-Notice that, thanks to some post-processing and styling by Nordlys, the code block also has a header.
-Clicking on the <span class="iconify tabler--copy"></span> icon in the header copies the embedded code to the clipboard.

-## Setting the Code Language
+### Setting the Code Language

-Nordlys can also render an icon that matches the code-language in the header.
-When adding `javascript` as the code language after the first backticks(```), the code block will have _JavaScript_ syntax highlighting and display a small <span class="iconify tabler--brand-javascript"></span> icon in the header.
+By setting a language for the code block, the code will have appropriate syntax highlighting.

 ````md title="pages/example.md"
 ```javascript